 Technical review may be accomplished by multiple technical reviewers, each responsible for reviewing a portion of the work performed in a case.
 Each technical reviewer must document their review on the case file documentation related to the analysis step(s) reviewed.
-The technical reviewer responsible for DNA profile interpretation and reporting will complete the technical review checklist and documentation of technical review as required by the QOM.
+The technical reviewer responsible for DNA profile interpretation and reporting will complete documentation of technical review as required by the QOM.